gentics/cms-oss/cms-ui/README.md

 For local development/settings, there's the `.env` file, where you should create a copy of, named `.env.local` for local changes.
 It contains all settings and a description in it, so please read it carefully.

+Please also note, when you want to run the local application for the tests `LOCAL_APP=true`, you'll also need to setup the `proxy.conf.json` of the application `apps/<app-name>/proxy.conf.json`, and have it point to the locally running CMS container.
+The example config `proxy.conf.example.json` should already be prepared for this.

 ### Components Tests

 **NX Command**: `component-test`